Research, Discovery, and Innovation Task Force

 Task Force Updates

-Established new working groups (Research Analytics, Research Security & IT) and advanced existing ones in finance, operations, commercialization and faculty experience—laying the foundation for a more collaborative research enterprise.
+- Established new working group (Research Analytics) and advanced existing ones in finance, operations, commercialization and faculty experience—laying the foundation for a more collaborative research enterprise.

 Task Force Team